Help us grow our connections.

 “And, to provide an annual networking forum for organisations and individuals involved in the above”.

-The overarching conference theme follows the Ramsar theme for 2022 of ‘Wetlands Action for People & Nature’.
-The 2-day conference is divided into 4 half-days, each of which is set to feature the following themes - Leadership, Reconciliation, Sustainability and Partnerships.
+The overarching conference theme follows the Ramsar theme for 2023 of ‘Wetlands Restoration’.
+The 3-day conference is divided into half-days, each of which is set to feature the following themes - Leadership, Reconciliation, Sustainability, Partnerships, Humanities and Action.

 To initiate, support, and sustain a proactive partnership with traditional custodians for the conservation of wetlands.